jbrzusto/fleetsie/README.md

 /fleetsie/password.txt
 ```

-  - if this exists, its contents become the password for user 1000
+  - if this exists, its first line becomes the password for user 1000
-    (e.g. `pi` on a Raspberry Pi).
-By default, a stub is created,
+    (e.g. `pi` on a Raspberry Pi) and for the root user.
+By default, a
-	which needs to be modified.
+    first line with 'change-this-password' is created, and passwords
+    will only be changed if you modify that line.
+  - to use a different password for the root user, add it as the second line
+    of this file.

+Note: the root user password is required for logging into the
+bluetooth configuration menu on each device, and so should be provided
+to whoever is configuring and deploying the devices.
+The user 1000
+password is required for logging into a deployed device ussing ssh, and
+should be provided to whoever needs to access the device remotely.

 ```
 /fleetsie/wifi.txt